What is ALEKS?

 How will students receive the codes?

-CDE will send student the ALEKS class codes, then go to McGraw/Hill site and enter the code depending on the chosen track.
+PACE will send student the ALEKS class codes, then student can go to McGraw/Hill site and enter the code depending on the chosen track.

 After I answer a question, can I go back and change my answer?

 Once you submit an answer, you cannot change it.